 The Orthopaedic Surgery Residency Training Program at Cleveland Clinic participates in ERAS, the Electronic Residency Application System, developed by the Association of American Medical Colleges.
-Other than as noted above, Cleveland Clinic has no additional requirements over and above ERAS.
-Two recommendation letters are sufficient, however, applicants may submit up to four letters.
-Completion of the Cleveland Clinic Application for Residency/Fellowship is not required until such time as you match at Cleveland Clinic.
+Three recommendation letters are required.
+Interview dates for 2019-2020 are:

 Residency Application Screening and Interview Committee

-Applications are screened by a group of 10-12 staff and resident volunteers, with about 50-60 applicants being invited for interviews.
+Sixty applicants are invited for interviews.
 While academic accomplishments, research endeavors and letter writer comments are weighted into an applicant's consideration for an interview, many other factors that uniquely comprise the individual are held highly in consideration, such as hobbies, international medical experiences or prior career accomplishments.
 The goal of the committee is to select applicants to interview who they feel will flourish in the orthopaedic residency training vision at Cleveland Clinic, while at the same time, adding to the unique close-knit community of residents outside the hospital walls.
 There is neither a minimum Board score requirement nor a predisposition toward an academic career to gain consideration for interview invitation, as more than 50% of our graduating classes pursue private practice orthopaedics each year.

 Resident Education Fund

-The Department of Orthopaedic Surgery provides each resident with $1000 of allotted "Education Fund" money to all PGY 2-5 residents on an annual basis.
-The use of these funds can include (but is not limited to) the purchase of loupes, text books, journal subscriptions or for meeting attendance.
+The Department of Orthopaedic Surgery provides $1,000 of allotted "Education Fund" money to all PGY 2-5 residents on an annual basis.
+The use of these funds can include (but is not limited to) the purchase of text books, journal subscriptions or for meeting attendance.
 The funds for the PGY-1 residents are earmarked for the purchase of loupes for which you will be fitted during the orientation process.

-Each year, the department allots for 3 meeting days that are reserved for meeting attendance at the discretion of the resident.
-There are no "uniformly required" meetings with the exception of the AO Basic Trauma course, which most residents choose to attend early in the PGY-2 year.
-This meeting is completely funded by the department (all expenses paid), in addition to the allotted education funds for each individual resident.
+The department allots for 3 meeting days for meeting attendance at the discretion of the resident.
+There are no "uniformly required" meetings with the exception of the AO Basic Trauma course, which residents attend early in the PGY-2 year.
+This meeting is completely funded by the department.

 As chief residents, the department will pay for each resident to attend one Board Review Course.
-Most popular, are either the AAOS course (Chicago), or the Maine Review Course.
-These meeting days for the Board review course do not count against the "3-day" meeting allotment for the chief year.
+Most popular, are either the AAOS, the Miller Review or the Maine Review Course.
+In addition, the department supports chief resident attendance to the AAOS Annual Meeting.